xchopath/linuxblinder/README.md

 # linuxblinder
-Simple script to help you do Covering Track in Linux server, rewrite original logs to fake logs (such as IPv4 or other).
+Discover or remove your footsteps in Linux Server.
+A simple script to help you do basic covering track.